mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--output_model_file <string>]
 ```

 An implementation of two strategies for furthest neighbor search.
 This can be used to compute the furthest neighbor of query point(s) from a set of points; furthest neighbor models can be saved and reused with future query point(s).
-[Detailed documentation](#approx_kfn_detailed-documentation)
+[Detailed documentation](#approx_kfn_detailed-documentation).